vahidfzm/tron-react-poll-dapp/README.md

 cd tronbox && source .env && tronbox migrate --reset --network shasta

 ```
+### Save contract addresses in the javascript file
 `tronPollDappContract` and `tronPollTokenContract` in `src/tronServices/constants.js` should get replaced with your contract addresses.
+### Set token address
+- Call `setToken` method in the poll contract and save the token address in the poll contract
+- Allow the poll contract to spend tokens (by calling the approve method)
 ## Prerequisites
 ```
 npm install